k00ka/bitcoin/SLIDES.md

 ---

 #Wallet

 * A bitcoin wallet is software designed to hold Bitcoins and make Bitcoin transactions possible.
 * It is possible to determine at any point in time the amount in a specific wallet.

 ---

-Bitcoins

-Why should we trust the blockchain?

----

-What is the blockchain?

-Possible to determine at any point in time the amount in a specific wallet.

----